 Every year, the small town on the border between Germany and the Czech Republic, Furth im Wald, holds their yearly centuries old Festspiele, or play in the city center.
 The play, Drachenstich or “Spearing the Dragon” takes place for two weeks at the end of July to mid-August, where the whole town partakes in the play!
 The town turns the small city center into an outdoor theater for about two weeks.

+Castles & Palaces…. what dreams are made of!
 As a little girl, I always dreamed of living the fairy tale life as a princess in a beautiful castle perched upon a hill, with my long locks of brown wavy hair flowing over the castle window waiting for my prince charming to come and sweep me off my feet.
 Oh wait…that’s Rapunzel.
-Things like […]
+While we may not have many “castles” in the United States, Europe has more than enough to make up for it.
+But how can we tell the difference between a ‘burg’ and a ‘schloss’?

 1. Luck in Love For those of you who are hard core board/card gamers, maybe it’s best if you loose every not and there.
 As the Germans say, “Glück im Spiel, pech in der Liebe” which translates to “Luck in the game, unlucky in love.”
 I’d rather get lucky oh sorry, I meant be lucky […]